Rungutan/sentry-fargate-cf-stack/README.md

 2. Click on "Create Stack" and select the template from this repo (file = `cloudformation-template.yaml`)
 3. Fill in **AT LEAST** these parameters and hit "Create stack":
   - SentrySystemSecretKey -> You can use a random UUIDv4 that you can get from https://www.uuidgenerator.net/
-  - InitialAdminUserEmail -> A **very strong** password that you should set for the initial admin user
+  - InitialAdminUserEmail -> An email address for the initial admin
-  - InitialAdminUserPassword
+  - InitialAdminUserPassword -> A **very strong** password that you should set for the initial admin user
   - SslLoadBalancer -> Sentry **cannot** properly work without HTTPS and it is a requirement for this stack
   - SentryEmailUsername -> We recommend SES for that and you can create a user/pass from https://console.aws.amazon.com/ses/home#smtp-settings:
   - SentryEmailPassword -> We recommend SES for that and you can create a user/pass from https://console.aws.amazon.com/ses/home#smtp-settings: